JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/installation.md

 ### 2. Install Visual Studio Code
 The julia files itself are text files (just like matlab scripts).
 You may want to edit or modify them at some stage, for which you can use any text editor for that.
-We prefer to use the freely available [Visual Studio Code](https://code.visualstudio.com) as it has a build-in terminal and is the comes with the (official) julia debugger (install the Julia extension for that).
+We prefer to use the freely available [Visual Studio Code](https://code.visualstudio.com) as it has a built-in terminal and is the comes with the (official) julia debugger (install the Julia extension for that).

 ### 3. Getting started with julia
 You start julia on the command line with: